turtletuber/parm/apps/f5/README.md

 * control cards, ie filter, map, reduce, sort
   * control cards will be a top level type card that can influence presentation of the cards on the page
+* could allow configuration to reuse existing databases, for quick aliasing new domain names to re-use parm
+* could allow using ace editor for creating cards

 ### Key
 This key is allows me to label roadmap items.
 Not everything will be assigned labels.